 Protect what’s important & give peace of mind.

 There are several types of life insurance policies available as well as several types of riders or policy additions you can add.
-The two most common types of life insurance are whole life insurance and term life insurance.
+The two most common types of are whole life and term life.

 Whole Life Insurance

 Is considered permanent insurance, it is a type of life insurance that has a face amount or guaranteed death benefit as well as cash value.
 The longer you have the policy, the greater the cash value.
 The whole life policy will continue to grow in cash value until the insured reaches the age of 100.
 At age 100 the policy is said to mature or endow and the cash value is then equal to the face value of the policy.
 The cash value of a whole life policy is considered a living benefit that can be used to obtain policy loans or retirement income.
 All whole life policies have 4 common characteristics.